evoluteur/colorpicker/README.md

 ### mouseover.color

-This event is triggered when the mouse mouves over a color box on the palette.
+This event is triggered when the mouse moves over a color box on the palette.

 ```javascript
 $("#mycolor").on("mouseover.color", function(event, color){